 Something went wrong.
 Please refresh the page and/or try again.

 You may know my work with Acid Horizon, or not!
 Either way this is where I post some of my thoughts on what I have been working on!
-My work centers primarily around disability, bio-politics, and critical theory.
+My work centers primarily around disability and bio-politics.

 A stream of consciousness directly to your inbox